-During the service some spoke of their and their family's involvement in the activities of the church over many generations while another spoke of his time at the church at the Easter camps which were run there in the 1950's and 60's and of his conversion at one of the camps.
+During the service some spoke of their and their family’s involvement in the activities of the church over many generations.
+Another spoke of his time at the church at the Easter camps, run there in the 1950’s and 60’s and of his conversion at one of the camps.
 The camps have been a blessing to many through generations.

 In giving thanks for the present a focus on the town and its growth and the way in which the church serves the community was apparent.

-In talking about the future, thanks were given for the current influx of new families with children and teenagers who are commencing their life journey with a view to make a difference in their community.
+In talking about the future, We gave thanks for the current influx of new families with children and teenagers, who are commencing their life journey with a view to make a difference in their community.

 The church’s community program continues with a balance of providing help to those in need in the town along with providing a place of worship and fellowship and the preaching of the gospel of salvation.